 It’s important to consider the environment you may need to support you during your cleanse.
 That may mean communicating with your loved ones about your intentions and scheduling your work around the toughest days of your cleanse (generally the last).
 That may also mean choosing the solace of a clinic.

 Emotions will surely surface during the PK process.
 Checking in with your practitioner will be a huge support to you.
 According to Allison, cleanses should become easier over time.
 Consider what your needs may be and create the experience with the necessary support in mind.

-Regardless of one’s life circumstances and surroundings, cleansing will surely bring benefit if done properly.
+Regardless of one’s life circumstances and surroundings, cleansing will surely bring benefits if done properly.
 Wherever you are in life, you can benefit from this process.
-PK is tailored to each individual, and working with a qualified practitioner like Allison will further serve to tailor your program so it meets all of your needs – physical, spiritual and emotional.
+PK is tailored to each individual, and working with a qualified practitioner like Allison will further serve to tailor your program so it meets all of your needs – physical, spiritual, and emotional.
 Whatever time you can commit to this is up to you.
-Schedule your at-home cleanse for a brief three days or take the time to do an extended five, seven or ten day cleanse.
+Schedule your at-home cleanse for a brief three days or take the time to do an extended five, seven or ten-day cleanse.

 Image Courtesy of The Ayurvedic Center of Vermont.

 Part One: Why the Guidance of a Practitioner is Needed

 Part Two: The Process of Panchakarma